ijrussell/essential-fsharp/Chapters/01 - A simple Domain Modelling Exercise.md

 >
 > Notice that we have to explicitly define a binding as mutable.

-Highlight the new code and press ALT + ENTER.
+Highlight the new code and press `ALT+ENTER`.
 You should see the following in FSI.

 ```fsharp
 val assertJohn : bool = true